LukasFehring/AI-MeetUP-Hafven/README.md

 ## Contents
 - `titanic_train.csv` - The training dataset.
-- `titanic_validation.csv` - The validation dataset for model tuning.
+- `titanic_test.csv` - The test dataset for model tuning.
 - `titanic_test.csv` - The test dataset for final model evaluation.
 - `titanic_analysis.py` - Python script for training the model using auto-sklearn.

 ## Setup

 ### Prerequisites
-- Python 3.x
+- Python 3.9
-- pip

 ### Installation
 Install the required Python package `auto-sklearn` using pip: